-Section 50232 of the IRA contained \$25.0 million, available through FY2031, for the design, study, and implementation of pilot projects that would cover water conveyance facilities with solar panels.
+Section 50232 of the IRA provided Reclamation with \$25.0 million, available through FY2031, for the design, study, and implementation of pilot projects that would cover water conveyance facilities with solar panels.
 They may have potential to meet dual goals of reducing evaporative losses and generating electricity.
 To date, these projects have not been implemented on a large scale in the United States.
-Reclamation announced its first award of this funding, for \$5.65 million, in December 2023.
+Reclamation announced awards of \$5.65 million in December 2023 and \$19 million in April 2024 for this funding.